Author: Dr Darshan Singh, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2001.

 These skin changes may develop in childhood but usually develop in early adulthood (before the age of 30).
 They may, in some cases, first appear in old age.
 Once they appear, they usually persist unchanged indefinitely.

 Similar changes may occur in the soft palate, inside the lips, and lining of the stomach, rectum and vagina.

-The arteries of the heart and throughout the body may be affected.
+The connective tissue of arteries of the heart and throughout the body are abnormal in pseudoxanthoma elasticum.
 This may lead to pain in the legs on walking (claudication), stroke, heart pain (angina) and cardiomyopathy (heart muscle disease).
-Mitral valve prolapse occurs in about 5-8% of cases.
+Mitral valve prolapse occurs in about 5–8% of cases.

 Vascular lesions known as angioid streaks affect the retina of most patients with PXE.
 They usually appear between 20 and 40 years of age.
 Angioid streaks may lead to progressive visual failure and occasionally blindness.

 Patients with PXE have an increased risk of miscarriage in the first three months of pregnancy.
 Stretch marks develop during pregnancy in virtually all patients.

 There have been occasional reports of late onset or acquired PXE.

 Imaging studies are conducted to determine its affect on blood vessels and the heart.